New Monkeypox (MPOX) Regulations for International Travelers Visiting Bali

-As of August 30, 2024, Indonesia has introduced new regulations for international traveler’s due to concerns about monkeypox (MPOX).
-While this may sound alarming, it’s important to emphasize that the risk of contracting monkeypox during your visit to Bali remains relatively low.
-As of August 2024, Indonesia has reported a total of 88 confirmed cases of monkeypox (mpox) since the disease was first detected in the country in August 2022.
-In 2024 alone, there have been 14 new cases.
-The majority of these cases were recorded in Jakarta, which has seen 59 cases
+As of August 30, 2024, Indonesia has introduced new health regulations for international travelers due to concerns about monkeypox (MPOX).
+While these measures might sound alarming, the overall risk of contracting monkeypox during your visit to Bali remains low.

-Monkeypox, a disease similar to chickenpox but more severe, has been a concern since it was classified as a Public Health Emergency of International Concern by the WHO.
-Symptoms include fever, headache, muscle aches, and a distinctive rash with pus-filled bumps.
-Despite its nature, the disease is not highly contagious and requires close contact for transmission.
-While most people recover within a few weeks, complications can occur, especially in individuals with weakened immune systems or those with pre-existing health conditions.
+Monkeypox is a disease similar to chickenpox but more severe.
+Symptoms include fever, headache, muscle aches, and a distinctive rash.
+It's not highly contagious, requiring close contact for transmission.
+Most people recover within a few weeks, but complications can occur in those with weakened immune systems.

-For more detailed information, please visit the official Bali.com news page.
+For more information, please visit the official Bali.com news page.

 Enjoy your trip to Bali with peace of mind!